OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/hardware-reqs-vnc.rst

 :date: 2020-08-17

-This topic discusses server requirements in a Tungsten Fabric cluster.
+This topic discusses server requirements in a OpenSDN cluster.

 Each server must have a minimum of: